Links to Section Websites

-The Administrative Law Section is comprised of attorneys with interests and practices involving administrative law and regulated industries.
-In addition to other continuing legal education opportunities, the section cosponsors a National Regulatory Conference annually with the State Corporation Commission and the Marshall-Wythe Law School, publishes the Administrative Law Newsletter and assists with periodic revisions of the Virginia Administrative Law Practice Handbook.
+The Administrative Law Section is composed of lawyers with interests and practices involving administrative law and regulated industries.
+In addition to other continuing legal education opportunities, the section cosponsors an annual National Regulatory Conference with the State Corporation Commission and the Marshall-Wythe Law School, publishes the Administrative Law Newsletter, and assists with periodic revisions of the Virginia Administrative Law Practice Handbook.

 Organized in 1977

-The Antitrust, Franchise and Trade Regulation Section provides a means to communicate information about antitrust, franchise and trade regulation law to all members of the bar.
+The Antitrust, Franchise and Trade Regulation Section communicates information about antitrust, franchise, and trade regulation law to all members of the bar.
 Members of the section are informed about current developments in this area through the Antitrust, Franchise and Trade Regulation Newsletter, published several times a year.
-In addition, the section also sponsors continuing legal education programs for its members during the year.
+The section also sponsors continuing legal education programs for its members.

 Organized in 1990

-The Bankruptcy Law Section strives to improve the quality of bankruptcy law practice across the state by publishing a scholarly newsletter, conducting and participating in continuing legal education programs and interacting with the bankruptcy judges, assistant United States trustees and clerks of court.
-The section provides a forum for the exchange of ideas among attorneys involved in a bankruptcy law practice, including those who represent debtors, creditors and trustees.
+The Bankruptcy Law Section strives to improve the quality of bankruptcy law practice across the state by publishing a scholarly newsletter, conducting and participating in continuing legal education programs, and interacting with bankruptcy judges, assistant United States trustees, and clerks of court.
+The section provides a forum for the exchange of ideas among attorneys involved in a bankruptcy law practice, including those who represent debtors, creditors, and trustees.